opener-project/opener-project.github.com/source/getting-started/index.md

 The coreference component requires two main requisites, external to the component itself, to work:

 1. A constituent parsing tree with head words marked.
 This is a syntactic tree with a mark for the head word for each of the nodes of the tree.
+This is done by the [OpeNER constituent parser](/documentation/constituent-parser.html)
 2. A number of dictionaries and static lists which provide genre, number and animacy information which is used to assign attributes to the mentions to be clustered.
+Which have been included in the [OpeNER Co-reference component](/documentation/co-reference.html).

 Constituent parser are usually probabilistic: they used hand-annotated built datasets (called treebanks) to train machine learning models in a supervised manner.
 The OpeNER pipeline provides such a constituent parser for each of the languages of the project.